UK Defense Secretary Gavin Williamson fired over Huawei leak

 Following the announcement, several MPs called for Williamson to face criminal charges.

-Opposition Labour deputy leader Tom Watson said the former Defense Secretary "should be prosecuted under the Official Secrets Act" and "should forgo his ministerial severance pay," according to Britain's Press Association news agency.
+Opposition Labour deputy leader Tom Watson said the former Defense Secretary "should be prosecuted under the Official Secrets Act" and "should forgo his ministerial severance pay," according to Britain's Press Association (PA) news agency.

 Liberal Democrat leader Vince Cable also argued that Williamson should be referred to London's Metropolitan Police "for a thorough criminal investigation," PA added.

+However Scotland Yard, the headquarters for the Met Police, said in a statement that they were aware of the leak but were not carrying out an investigation at this stage, according to PA.

+"Clearly if at any stage we receive any information that would suggest criminal offences have been committed, then we will look into that," it added.

-May announced later on Wednesday that Minister for Women and Equalities Penny Mordaunt would replace Williamson.
+May shortly after Williamson was fired that Minister for Women and Equalities Penny Mordaunt would replace him.
 She will be the country's first female defense secretary.